 Winner of the Australian Society of Travel Writers 2014 Best Travel Book award, Danielle Lancaster, shares five 4WD tracks from her book 4WDTreks Close to Brisbane.
 4WDTreks Close to Brisbane is the first mapping book of its kind to be available by electronic download.
-So if you’re looking for things to do around Brisbane, read it and find out the best 4WD tracks around Brisbane.
+So if you’re looking for things to do around Brisbane, read it and find out the best 4WD tracks Brisbane and surrounds have to offer.

 Length: 1 day

 Stray behind the sand dunes on North Stradbroke Island and you’ll discover Fisherman’s Road, also known as the number plate cruncher.
-It’s one of those 4WD tracks for adventurous travellers as it traverses through heathlands, marshlands, past lakes and lagoons and at times through some very deep bog holes.
+It’s one of those 4WD tracks near Brisbane for adventurous travellers.
+It traverses through heathlands, marshlands, past lakes and lagoons and at times through some very deep bog holes.

 A high clearance four-wheel drive, fitted with a snorkel is recommended as these holes may not only be wide and deep but additionally have steep drop-offs.
 Walking water crossings before driving them is a must.

-The entry and exit to this 4WD track is either from the southern end via Tarzi Road or the northern approach from Main Beach, two kilometres south of the beach entry from George Nothling Drive near Point lookout.
-This is the tourist hub of the island.
+The entry and exit to this 4WD track is either from the southern end via Tarzi Road or the northern approach from Main Beach, two kilometres south of the beach entry from George Nothling Drive near Point Lookout.
+This is the tourist hub of Stradbroke Island.

-This access/entry point is via a creek bed which in places becomes very narrow and subject to erosion and flooding.
+This access and entry point is via a creek bed, which in places becomes very narrow and subject to erosion and flooding.
 You’ll need to time your drive with the tide if you’re exiting the 4WD track from here.